How to Grow Swiss Chard Plants: The Complete Guide

 About Swiss Chard

-Similar to beets, both the stems and leaves of chard can be eaten cooked or raw.
-Swiss chard is prolific—leave plenty of room in the garden bed!
-It has a mild flavor, adding nutrition and color to salads, pasta, pizzas, quiches, sandwiches, and more.
+Similar to beets, Swiss chard’s stems and leaves can be eaten cooked or raw.
+It is prolific—leave plenty of room in the garden bed!
+Its mild flavor adds nutrition and color to salads, pasta, pizzas, quiches, sandwiches, and more.

 Swiss chard is very easy to grow, incredibly hardy, and a great choice for beginner gardeners.
 And it looks beautiful in the garden, with broad, thick stems available in colors ranging from pure white to golden yellow and even hot pink!